LeoSondi/Tracker-JS/README.md

 # YeNote

-### The app that will make you better
+## The app that will make you better

-YeNote is a habit tracker.
 Set goals, mark steps, write comments and keep track of your progress!

 HTML/CSS/JS